Tampering with Meters

 - Whoever is found in a civil and/or criminal action to have violated any provisions of this section shall be liable to the city; losses shall be fined and shall also be charged for the cost to repair and or replace any damages sustained.

-- Fines as listed on the City of Lowell Fee Schedule will be charged to customers who illegally cut on their own water.
+- Fines will be charged to customers who illegally cut on their own water.
 Civil and criminal penalties also apply.

-- If water is cut on illegally after disconnection due to nonpayment of a utility bill, the meter is to be locked, and charges of $250 for tampering with a meter will be applied to the account.
-If the meter is tampered with after being locked the meter will be removed and there will be an additional tampering fee applied to the account.
+- If water is cut on illegally after disconnection due to nonpayment of a utility bill, the meter is to be locked, and charges will be applied to the account.
+If the meter is tampered with after being locked the meter will be removed and there will be an additional fee applied to the account.
 The meter will only be replaced after all fees and balances are paid.

 - If you need to have repairs done at your property, please contact the Utility Customer Service Department at 704-824-3518 option #1 to have a City employee turn the water off at the meter.
 Once repairs are completed, contact the Utility Customer Service Department and we will turn the water back on.

-- Any damaged to a meter incurred by an individual turning their own meter on and off for repairs will be charged to the service address owner.
-The cost of a replacement meter ($40.00) and possible man and/or equipment hours will be charged in addition.
+- Any damage to a meter incurred by an individual turning their own meter on and off for repairs will be charged to the service address owner.
+The cost of a replacement meter ($225.00) and possible man and/or equipment hours will be charged in addition.